VirusTotal/vt-graph-api/docs/_sources/quickstart.rst.txt

 Nodes
 ==========================

-Node is the minimum unit of graph information.
+Nodes are the minimum unit of graph representation.
 There's some basic node types, and we have also the opportunity to represent our own custom node types, so we can specify any type such as "actor" or "email".
 The basic node types are the following:

   + file
   + domain